Most health policy experts are focusing

 analysis about the potential impact

-of reform on health care stocks.
+on health care stocks.
 Will health insurers come out as winners?

 What about hospitals, doctors, drug manufacturers, and insurance agents?